 - a. under 18 years of age; or - b.
-18 years of age or older and incapable of self-care because of a mental or physical disability. - Section 8.
-It is understood by both parties that the provisions of this Article are consistent with the Family and Medical Leave Act of 1993, 29 USC Sections 2601 et seq. - Section 9.
-For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth. - Section 10.
-This Article becomes effective January 1, 2008.
-Absences occurring before January 1, 2008 shall be covered by the provisions of Article 47, Family Care Leave, of the Agreement between the Commonwealth of Pennsylvania and PSSU effective July 1, 2003 through June 30, 2007.
+18 years of age or older and incapable of self-care because of a mental or physical disability.

+Section 8.
+It is understood by both parties that the provisions of this Article are consistent with the Family and Medical Leave Act of 1993, 29 U.S.C.
+Sections 2601 et seq.

+Section 9.
+For the purpose of this Article, domestic partner shall be defined as a same sex domestic partner who meets the eligibility criteria established by the Commonwealth.

-ARTICLE 48 TECHNOLOGICAL AND METHODOLOGICAL CHANGE
+TECHNOLOGICAL AND METHODOLOGICAL CHANGE